spryker/spryker-docs/docs/scos/user/intro-to-spryker/whats-new/php8-as-a-minimum-version-for-all-spryker-projects.md

 ## Impacts

-We have not broken the backward compatibility.
-If your project followed our recommendations and requirements in the past twelve months, you wouldn't experience any upgradeability issues.
+Backwards compatibility remains unaffected.
+If your project followed our recommendations and requirements in the past twelve months, you will not experience any upgradeability issues.

 ## Migration steps